alexandradecarvalho/programming-fundamentals/practical-classes/lab01/intro-to-linux.md

 Execute the **cal** command and see the result.
 Find out in which week-day you were born, passing your month and year of birth as an argument. **Example:** `cal jan 2001`
 UNIX commands always follow the same form: "`command argument1 argument2 ...`".
 Here, the command is the name of the program to be executed and the arguments are optional sequences of characters, separated by spaces, which can exist, depending on the program.
 In the command line, it is possible to obtain an already written command, using the up and down keys.
 It is, then, possible to modify it to make a new command, for example, by adding different arguments.
-Another useful functionality is the autocompletion of commands or arguments when these are already partially written, by pressing the tab key.
+Another useful functionality is the auto-completion of commands or arguments when these are already partially written, by pressing the tab key.